Traps for the Unwary in Python’s Import System¶

 For a long time, the only way to get sys.path right with this kind of setup was to either set it manually in test_foo.py itself (hardly something novice, or even many veteran, Python programmers are going to know how to do) or else to make sure to import the module instead of executing it directly:

-# working directory: project python -c "from package.tests.test_foo import main; main()"
+# working directory: project python -c "from example.tests.test_foo import main; main()"

 Since Python 2.6, however, the following also works properly: